phpinternalsbook/PHP-Internals-Book/Book/php7/build_system/building_php.rst

   * 2.68 or higher (for PHP 7.3)
 * ``libtool``, which helps manage shared libraries.
 * ``bison`` (2.4 or higher), which is used to generate the PHP parser.
-* (optional) ``re2c``, which is used to generate the PHP lexer.
-As the git repository already contains a generated lexer you will only need re2c if you wish to make changes to it.
+* ``re2c``, which is used to generate the PHP lexer.
+The re2c lexer generator was once an optional dependency when building PHP from the Git repository.
+In PHP > 7.3 branches the generated lexer files are not bundled in the Git repository anymore.

 On Debian/Ubuntu you can install all these with the following command::